Sibabalo97/Kota-app/README.md

 ## Quick Start

-In the project directory, you can run:
+In the project (Kota-app\ClientServer) directory, you can run:

 ### `npm install`